CivicActions/ssp-toolkit/docs/ssp.md

 ### PE-15: Water Damage Protection

-> The organization protects the information system from damage resulting from water leakage by providing master shutoff or isolation valves that are accessible, working properly, and known to key personnel.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls.

 ### PE-16: Delivery And Removal

-> The organization authorizes, monitors, and controls [Assignment: organization-defined types of information system components] entering and exiting the facility and maintains records of those items.

 ##### AWS